Dirkiboy/Assignment_1a/README.md

 ![Pasting Deployment Address of NFT on Rarible](image/rarible-menu.png)

 ---
 >🕺💃🎉 *That's it for the beginning!
 Clab yourself on the back: you minted your first NFT!
-Congratulations!* 🥳
+Congratulations!* 🥳 **Why don't copy the link to your NFT in our Wechat Group?** *We would love to see your freshly minted NFT?* 😍

-*In the next mini-course we will mint a NFT on-chain, i.e. image and metadata on the blockchain ...*
+*In the next mini-course we will mint a NFT on-chain, i.e. image and metadata are stored in the contract on the blockchain.
+Please return to the workbook to Assignment 1b ...*